Psychology of dance: Children

 Four-, five-, and eight-year-old children and adults watched videos of movement expressing joy, anger, fear and sadness and indicated which emotions they perceived in each video.
 All age groups achieved recognition scores above chance level.
 The four-year-olds had the lowest scores, while the five-year-olds achieved levels close to the eight-year-olds' and the adults' scores.

 Expertise

 Ballet and Indian dance

 Untrained, frequent spectators and novices of ballet or Indian dance watched videos of ballet, Indian dance, and non-dance soloists.
 Motor-potentials (MEPs) in their hands and arms were used to measure corticospinal excitability.
 In ballet, the arms are used frequently, while the hands are used in Indian dance.
 Participants had higher MEPs in their arms when watching ballet compared to Indian dance.
 Ballet spectators' visual experience, not motor experience, drove motor resonance.

+Bharatanatyam is a form of dance that expresses emotions known as "rasa," which can be conveyed through various hand gestures.
+This unique dance style is designed to help individuals connect with themselves before forming connections with others.
+Bharatanatyam tells stories through poetry, rhythm, and language, allowing people to create their artistic expressions.
+In addition to hand movements, eye movements play a crucial role in conveying stories through dance.
+Studies have shown that practicing Bharatanatyam can enhance feelings of happiness and renewal.

 Position sense

 Dancers have more accurate position sense than non-dancers allowing them to rely more on position sense than vision.
 Experts, amateurs and novices differ in their mental representations based on spatial parameters.
 Subjects in each group viewed clips of basic classical ballet steps and noted the spatial parameters of basic action concepts (BACs), which are mental representations of each part of a movement.
 For the pas assemblé, amateurs and experts clustered the movement into functional phases, but for the pirouette, only experts had adequate spatial parameters.
 This suggests that experts retain spatial parameters in their long-term memory and that dancers use mental imagery to memorize long complex phrases.